The 2018 Conference Committee thank all the delegates who attended our recent 22nd Annual Health Promotion Conference on the 7th June 2018.

 Specifically, the conference will explore:

-The outcomes associated with a focus on engagement with people as service users in relation to a re-orientation of health services
+- The outcomes through engagement with service users in re-orientating health and social care services

 Who Should Attend?